nick0connor/python-project/README.md

 # YouTube ETL Pipeline

-An ETL and analytics pipeline that consolidates live YouTube trending data with hitorical trending records, enabling the monitoring of what's currently trending in the United States, category anomolies, and distinguishing short-term spikes from new trends.
+An ETL and analytics pipeline that consolidates live YouTube trending data with historical trending records, enabling the monitoring of what's currently trending in the United States, category anomalies, and distinguishing short-term spikes from new trends.

 ## Overview